kendallvision/warriors/README.md

 # Warriors for Christ
-The purpose of this application is to provide a basic website for <a href="https://www.warriors-for-christ.com">Warriors-For-Christ</a> that allows content editing using MarkedDown files.
+The purpose of this application is to provide a basic website for <a href="https://www.warriors-for-christ.com">Warriors-For-Christ</a> that allows content editing using Markdown files.

 ## Getting Started
 ```